How to Get Into UCLA: Requirements & Acceptance Rate

 Prioritize Coursework and Grades

-Getting into UCLA can be hard; you need to be a high-achiever to get in.
+You need to be a high-achiever to get into UCLA.
 If you're still a sophomore or even a junior in high school, plan to upgrade your coursework game soon if you haven't done so.

 Take advanced classes and raise your GPA.
 A perfect grade point average is not enough for this competitive school: your classes need to be challenging as well.
-Show them that you're not afraid of hard work and are willing to challenge yourself.
+Show them that you're not afraid of hard work and that you're willing to challenge yourself.

 Write Exceptional Essays

-An outstanding GPA is necessary, but grades alone aren’t enough to make your college applications shine.
-To stand out and get in, you'll need to show your uniqueness through admissions essays.
+An outstanding GPA is necessary, but grades alone won't get you accepted by themselves.
+To stand out and get into UCLA, you'll need to show your uniqueness through admissions essays

 Take advantage of the specific prompts to demonstrate how you positively impact your community and how you make a difference.
 Focus on your leadership skills, how they have improved throughout high school, and how you show them.